srlasher/pdstools/Home.md

 <img src="/pegasystems/cdh-datascientist-tools/blob/master/images/gettingstartedRplot2.png" width="50%">

-To run the R examples you do not need to clone [the repository](https://github.com/pegasystems/cdh-datascientist-tools), but for the Python examples you do, as well as for some of the example files.
+To run the R examples you do not need to clone [the repository](https://github.com/pegasystems/cdh-datascientist-tools), but for some of the example files you do.

 ## Contents